icopy-site/awesome/docs/awesome/awesome-terraform.md

 - [Terraform At Scale](https://www.youtube.com/watch?v=RldRDryLiXs) - How Segment uses Terraform.
 - [Terraform w/ Lee Trout](https://www.youtube.com/watch?v=p2ESyuqPw1A) - Focuses on development patterns and how to effectively structure Terraform code.
 - [Terraforming the Composable World](https://www.youtube.com/watch?v=cHrOXPatFeg) - Integrating Terraform with an on-premise bare metal provisioning.
-- [Test and verify a Google Compute Instance with Kitchen-Terraform](https://www.youtube.com/watch?v=kiH3-LEveek) - Example of using Kitchen-Terraform to test our Terraform code that created a Google Compute.
+- [Test and verify a Google Compute Instance with Kitchen-Terraform](https://www.youtube.com/watch?v=kiH3-LEveek) - Example of using Kitchen-Terraform to test our Terraform code that creates a Google Compute.
 - [Untangling Terraform Through Refactoring](https://www.youtube.com/watch?v=OH6iDKaXpZs) - How to refactor your Terraform code in a careful way with minimum risk.

 ## Editor Plugins